 Joseph was a man who loved God with all his heart.
 How his heart shattered when his greatly-loved wife-to-be broke the news

 to him that she was pregnant.
 He knew he was innocent - and the story she

 told was silly to the point of being sacrilegious.
-He is a man of
+He was a man of

-principle, committed to God and realizes he cannot marry someone
+principle, committed to God and realized he could not marry someone

 the future seem dashed.
 And yet he was a man of compassion.
 He did not

 want to take revenge on Mary for her supposed unfaithfulness, but he wanted

 to end this quietly and discretely.
 He was going to follow God no matter what anyone else did.